xyz6269/spring-user-registration-demo/README.md

 - [ ] Implement JWT-authentication as confirmation of registration
 - [ ] Optimize error-handling by implementing constants for error-messages
-- [ ] create an engine for templating emails
+- [ ] create an engine for templating emails (using Velocity)
+- [ ] generating hashed unique identifier for each user (to prevent easy exploitation of the database)

 ## Reference Documentation